Apply to join our next course

 [Please refer to the application form for full terms and conditions of applying.]

-If you have any questions about ATE, our training course, or the Superweeks we run, please do email us on email@example.com.
+If you are eligible, apply here, complete the form below or email us to request a paper application.
+If you have questions about ATE, our training course, or the Superweeks we run, please do email us on firstname.lastname@example.org.

 Contribution to board and lodgings

 The course is fully residential and we do ask for a one-off contribution towards your board and lodgings during the course.
 For the 2019 Training Course, the contribution has been set at £180.

 It is very important to us that no-one is excluded from the course on financial grounds.
 We have received grant funding which will allow us to offer a full or part subsidy in cases of financial hardship.
 In some cases are also able to cover travel expenses.
 If you believe that this may be relevant please contact: email@example.com.

 Please note after the training course ATE covers all Monitor expenses.
 Travel to and from Superweeks within the UK is fully reimbursed.